 3. Start Pantheon with Minimum Gas Price of 0

-When starting nodes, set the minimum gas price to 0:
+When starting validators (mining nodes in a PoW network), set the minimum gas price to 0:

 Configuring Truffle for Free Gas

 If using Truffle to develop on your free gas network, you also need to configure Truffle for free gas.